 It’s exciting to get a big tax refund at the end of the year, but it means that you’re giving the government a tax-free loan.
 If you get a substantial refund, adjust your withholdings on your W4.
 This puts extra money back in your pocket every month.

 When we combine the money from our short and medium-term goals, we should have at least $2,000 at the end of 12 months.
 If you don’t have that much, look for more things you can cut, cable, gym memberships you don’t use, and dedicate a few more hours a week to making money on the side.

 Planning for the Future

 Now we can focus on the long-term goal.
 This goal can be whatever you want it to be but should be something that it will take some time to achieve and will have a financial pay off in the future like saving to buy a home or saving for retirement.

 You have to have some real numbers to work with.
 If you want to buy a home, how much can you spend?
 How much is at least a 20% down payment so you can avoid PMI?
 Remember, your housing costs should be 30% or less or your total expenses.

 And don’t be seduced by those mortgage calculators that show you can buy a whole house for less than you are paying in rent.
 You have to factor in expenses that come with home ownership like property taxes, maintenance, and repairs.

 We can’t answer all of those and there are a million different formulas to come up with your retirement number, but we want to keep this simple.
-You can use the 4% rule to get a ballpark figure.
+Betterment’s Retire Guide Calculator will lay it all out for you.
+Take a look.